-The employee must inform the Human Resources department if a reasonable accommodation is needed.
+1. The employee must inform the Human Resources department if a reasonable accommodation is needed.
 HR may request that the reasonable accommodation request is submitted in writing and request medical documentation, if necessary.
+The following is a link to the Reasonable Accommodation Request form: Reasonable Accommodation Request Form.